-In 2010, researchers from Taiwan published a study concerning rheumatoid arthritis (RA) and pregnancy.
-The reviewed data from the Taiwan National Health Insurance Research Database found that women with RA had an increased risk of giving birth to a child with low birth weight, or who were small for gestational age.
+In 2009, researchers from Taiwan published a study concerning rheumatoid arthritis (RA) and pregnancy.
+The reviewed data from the Taiwan National Health Insurance Research Dataset found that women with RA had an increased risk of giving birth to a child who has low birth weight or is small for gestational age (SGA).

 What other risks are present for women with RA?
 How do they affect family planning?
 Read on to find out.

-In a 2011 study of 68,000 pregnant women, those with RA had a harder time conceiving than those without the disease.
+In a 2011 study of over 74,000 pregnant women, those with RA had a harder time conceiving than those without the disease.
 A total of 25 percent of women with RA had tried for at least a year before they became pregnant.
-Only 16 percent of women without RA had to try that long before becoming pregnant.
+Only about 16 percent of women without RA tried that long before becoming pregnant.

-Researchers aren’t sure if it’s RA itself, or the medications used to treat it, that may cause the difficulty.
+Researchers aren’t sure if it’s RA itself, the medications used to treat it, or general inflammation that may cause the difficulty.
 Either way, only a quarter of women had trouble conceiving.
 You may not.
-If you do, check with your doctor, and don’t give up.
+If you do, check with your doctors, and don’t give up.

-Women with RA may experience remission during pregnancy.
-A 1999 study of 140 women found that 63 percent reported symptom improvement at the third trimester.
-A 2008 study found that patients felt better during pregnancy, but experienced flare-ups after delivery.
+Women with RA usually experience remission during pregnancy.
+In a 1999 study of 140 women, 63 percent reported symptom improvement at the third trimester.
+A 2008 study found that patients felt better during pregnancy, but could experience flare-ups after delivery.

 This may or may not happen to you.
-If it does, enjoy the reduced symptoms, but ask your doctor how to prepare for possible flare-ups after the baby is born.
+If it does, ask your doctor how to prepare for possible flare-ups after your baby is born.

 Pregnancy floods the body with a number of hormones and chemicals, which can trigger the development of RA in some women.
 Women who are susceptible to the disease may experience it for the first time immediately after giving birth.

-The Mayo Clinic notes that women with RA and other autoimmune diseases have a higher risk of preeclampsia.
+The Mayo Clinic notes that women who have problems with their immune system have a higher risk of preeclampsia.
 And the study from Taiwan also indicated that women with RA have an increased risk of the disorder.

 Preeclampsia causes high blood pressure during pregnancy.
 Complications include seizures, kidney problems, and in rare cases, death of the mother and/or child.
-It typically starts after the 20th week of pregnancy, and can exist without any noticeable symptoms.
-It’s often discovered during prenatal checkups.
+It typically starts after 20 weeks of pregnancy and can exist without any noticeable symptoms.
+It’s usually discovered during prenatal checkups.

-Though there is no “cure,” doctors provide increased monitoring to be sure mother and baby remain healthy.
+When it is discovered, doctors provide increased monitoring and treat when needed to be sure mother and baby remain healthy.
 The Mayo Clinic says the only cure for preeclampsia is delivery.

 Women with RA may have a higher risk of premature delivery.
 In a study published in 2013, researchers at Stanford University looked at all pregnancies complicated by RA between June 2001 and June 2009.
-A total of 60 percent of the women delivered prior to 37 weeks gestation (prematurely).
+A total of 28 percent of the women delivered prior to 37 weeks gestation, which is premature.

-An earlier 2011 study also noted that women with RA have a higher risk of delivering smaller and preterm babies.
+An earlier 2011 study also noted that women with RA have a higher risk of delivering SGA and preterm babies.

-Women who experience symptoms of RA during pregnancy may be at higher risk for delivering babies that are underweight.
+Women who experience symptoms of RA during pregnancy may be at higher risk for delivering underweight babies.

 A 2009 study looked at women with RA who became pregnant, and then looked at the outcomes.
-Results showed that women with well-controlled RA were not at greater risk for giving birth to small babies.
+Results showed that women with “well-controlled” RA were not at greater risk for giving birth to smaller babies.

-Those who suffered more symptoms during pregnancy, though, were more likely to have children who were considered to be at low birth weight.
+Those who suffered more symptoms during pregnancy, though, were more likely to have children who were low birth weight.

 Some studies indicate that medications used to treat RA may increase risk of pregnancy complications.
-A 2011 study noted that disease-modifying antirheumatic drugs (DMARDs) in particular can be toxic to an unborn child.
-The number of studies in this area is limited, though.
+A 2011 study noted that certain disease-modifying antirheumatic drugs (DMARDs) in particular can be toxic to an unborn child.

-A 2006 study reported that the availability of safety information regarding many RA medications is minimal.
-Talk to your doctor about the medications you’re taking to determine the benefits compared to the risks.
+A 2006 study reported that the availability of extensive safety information regarding many RA medications and reproductive risks is limited.
+Talk to your doctors about the medications you’re taking to determine the benefits compared to the risks.

 There are some risks to pregnant women with RA, but they’re low.
 They shouldn’t stop you from planning to have children.
 The important thing is to get regular checkups.